 The sample of fluid is removed from the peritoneal space using a needle and syringe.

 Your health care provider will clean and numb a small area of your belly area (abdomen).
-Next, your health care provider will insert a needle through the skin of your abdomen into the peritoneal space, and pull out a sample of fluid.
-The fluid collects into a tube (syringe) attached to the end of the needle.
+A needle is inserted through the skin of your abdomen into the peritoneal space, and a fluid sample is pulled out.
+The fluid is collected into a tube (syringe) attached to the end of the needle.

-The fluid is sent to a laboratory where it is examined.
+The fluid is sent to a lab where it is examined.
 Tests will be done on the fluid to measure:

 Tests will also check for bacteria and other types of infection.